ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0007_Access_Controls_to_Software.md

 ---
 repository: "github.com/ehwest/mdn_qms"
-folder: "mdn_qms/SOP_Standard_Operating_Procedures"
+folder: "SOP_Standard_Operating_Procedures"
-title: "SOP_0007 Access Controls for Software -- GitHub Utilization"
-document_id: "SOP-0007"
+title: "SOP_0007_Access_Controls_to_Software.md"
 authors:
 - github.com/ehwest
 approvers:
 - github.com/bewest
-revision: "05"
-approval_date: "2020-07-18"
+approval_date: "2020-10-01"
-effective_date: "2020-07-18"
-content_type: concept
-description: "SOP 0007 Access controls for Software -- Github Utilization"
 ---

 ## 1. Purpose

-This document and supporting references establish a standard operating procedure for the design and development of new, or redesign of existing, Medical Data Networks software and its release to market.
+This document and supporting references establish controls for access to all Medical Data Networks LLC software and any assemblies of software or configuration data supporting the T1Pal service (as a device).

 ## 2. Scope